Fighting Over Forty

 For this issue I will be discussing some very helpful supplements for men over the age of 40 (and maybe some of you who are close).
 Now even though this article is designed for men over the age of 40, most of these supplements can be beneficial to everyone.
 So, don’t go skipping it because you’re not 40!
 Ok, so first things first, we must remember that these are “supplements” meaning they are designed to “supplement” your diet and fitness routine, not replace them.
 They are not magic pills, but rather beneficial additions.
+These benefits could be a better immune system provided by Vitamin C supplements or ones that encourage healthy aging like pterostilbene supplements (this is my favorite pterostilbene supplement) so it just goes to show there’s a supplement for any need.
 With modern advertising and health supplements being a multibillion dollar industry, there is no shortage of new supplements with wild claims.
 As my grandfather told me a long time ago, “if it sounds too good to be true, it probably is.”
 I will be discussing supplements that have proven over time and with research to be beneficial and effective.
 Some people have tried using HGH Therapy as a means to stimulate hormone growth.
 If this is of interest to you then you may want to visit a HGH therapy clinic in Dallas.
 But there are other ways that you might want to boost your body’s performance.

 Dehydroepiandrosterone (DHEA) is a steroid hormone produced by the body’s adrenal glands.
 Scientists still do not know everything DHEA does in the body, but what they do know is that it functions as a precursor to testosterone, the male sex hormone.
 I’m sure by now we all know that as we age we experience a loss of testosterone.
 This loss in testosterone can lead to muscle loss, strength loss and lower sex drive, which results in people having less of a desire to have sex.
 While this can sometimes be remedied through the use of websites such as Tube v Sex that can help people get in the mood for sex, there are times where somebody will have absolutely no desire for sex at all.
 Well it has been hypothesized that one of the factors to decreasing testosterone is the natural decreases in DHEA as we age.
 While research results have been varied, this has led to the idea that DHEA supplementation may be beneficial to fight some of the effects of aging.